keven980716/Federated_Learning_Experiments/README.md

 You can first follow the instructation in [FedNLP](https://github.com/FedML-AI/FedNLP) to install FedNLP and FedML at the same time, then copy our code into the downloaded directory.

-Also, after `git clone`-ing this repository, you run the following command for installation:
+Also, you can `git clone` this repository, and run the following command for installation:

 ```bash
 conda create -n fednlp python=3.7